 Woolen spinning techniques, allow the twist to enter the drafting zone—the area of the fiber that is being drawn out.
 They are traditionally made from carded fiber that is of varying lengths and jumbled together.
 This gives the yarn a fuzzy appearance.
 Woolen yarns have more loft and space between the fibers than worsted yarns.
 This space between the fibers gives them better insulating qualities, which makes them popular for sweater knitters.

 These preparations and spinning techniques can be mixed and matched to create an infinitely variable number of yarn styles.
-You aren’t likely to see this information on the yarn ball, so you have to learn to look for clues.
-More on that in a bit.
+You aren’t likely to see this information on the yarn ball, so what I look for is the yarn fuzzy or smooth, more on that in a bit.

 Twist is the glue that holds fibers together.
 Yarns are spun with varying degrees of twist to get different results.
 The length of the fiber determines how much twist the fiber needs to to have the integrity to stay put during use.
 Short fibers, such as cashmere, need a more twist than long fibers, such as mohair.